paperless-ngx/paperless-ngx/docs/usage.md

 In order to enable the password reset feature you will need to setup an SMTP backend, see [`PAPERLESS_EMAIL_HOST`](configuration.md#PAPERLESS_EMAIL_HOST)

-## Consumption templates
+## Workflows

+!!! note

+    v2.3 added "Workflows" and existing "Consumption Templates" were converted automatically to the new more powerful format.

-Consumption templates were introduced in v2.0 and allow for finer control over what metadata (tags, doc types) and permissions (owner, privileges) are assigned to documents during consumption.
-In general, templates are applied sequentially (by sort order) but subsequent templates will never override an assignment from a preceding template.
-The same is true for mail rules, e.g. if you set the correspondent in a mail rule any subsequent consumption templates that are applied _will not_ overwrite this.
-The exception to this is assignments that can be multiple e.g. tags and permissions, which will be merged.
+Workflows were introduced in v2.3 and allow for finer control over what metadata (tags, doc types) and permissions (owner, privileges) are assigned to documents.
+Workflows can have multiple 'triggers' and 'actions'.
+Triggers are events (with optional filtering rules) that will cause the workflow to be run and actions are the set of sequential actions to apply.
+Currently, there are three events that correspond to workflow trigger 'types':

+- Consumption: fires _before_ a document is consumed, so events can filter by e.g. source (mail, consumption folder or API) and file path
+- Added: fires _after_ a document is added.
+At this time path and source information is no longer available but the document has had document type, tags, etc. assigned so these can now be used for filtering.
+- Updated: fires when a document is updated.
+Similar to 'added' events, can include filtering by tags, doc type, or correspondent

+In general, workflows are applied sequentially (by sort order) but the behavior of consequtive workflows depends on the type.
+"Consumption" workflows will never override an assignment from a preceding workflow.
+"Added" and "Updated" workflow triggers will overwrite these values (since these are immediately assigned to the document).
+Titles are always overwritten by subsequent workflows.
+Assignments that accept multiple items e.g. tags, custom fields and permissions will be merged.

-Consumption templates allow you to filter by:
+Workflows allow you to filter by:

 - Source, e.g. documents uploaded via consume folder, API (& the web UI) and mail fetch
 - File name, including wildcards e.g. \*.pdf will apply to all pdfs
 - File path, including wildcards.
 Note that enabling `PAPERLESS_CONSUMER_RECURSIVE` would allow, for example, automatically assigning documents to different owners based on the upload directory.
 - Mail rule.
-Choosing this option will force 'mail fetch' to be the template source.
+Choosing this option will force 'mail fetch' to be the workflow source.

-!!! note

-    You must include a file name filter, a path filter or a mail rule filter.
-Use * for either to apply to all files.
+- Tags (`Added` and `Updated` triggers only).
+Will filter for documents with any of the specified tags
+- Document type (`Added` and `Updated` triggers only).
+Filter documents with this doc type
+- Correspondent (`Added` and `Updated` triggers only).
+Filter documents with this correspondent

-Consumption templates can assign:
+Workflows can assign:

 - Title, see [title placeholders](usage.md#title-placeholders) below
 - Tags, correspondent, document types